carlosp420/nymphalidae_diversification/MS.md

-have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [@elias2009; Fordyce 2010; @wahlberg2009; Heikkilä et al. 2012].
+have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [@elias2009;
+@fordyce2010; @wahlberg2009; Heikkilä et al. 2012].
 For example, it has been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae (Peña and Wahlberg 2008) due to the abundance of grasses over extensive geographic areas (“resource abundance-dependent diversity dynamics” hypothesis).
-Fordyce (2010) found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964 “escape-and-radiate” model of diversification.
+@fordyce2010 found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964 “escape-and-radiate” model of diversification.